See all state pages

 SC Teacher Loan Forgiveness

 This program provides South Carolina student loan forgiveness for teachers.
-Those who hold a Teachers Loan, Career Changer Loan, or a PACE Loan may be eligible.
+Those who hold a Teachers Loan, Career Changers Loan, or a PACE Loan may be eligible.
 Portions of qualifying loans can be forgiven by teaching in critical geographic or subject areas at a South Carolina public school system.

 Learn more